appifyhub/the-agent/README.md

 $ ./tools/run_tests.sh
 ```

+There are more tools in the same directory (especially useful around database migrations); feel free to explore those at your own pace when needed.

 To emulate this behavior on Windows, you would need to inspect the scripts individually and mimic their behavior in the DOS environment.

 ### License